 The UK is stuck at 13th, well outside the top ten, says the survey, which employs a ground-breaking new definition of prosperity bringing together extensive data on economic performance and quality of life.

-Mediocre scores in health and education hold back the UK, according to the 2010 Legatum Prosperity Index, a survey of economy and wellbeing among 110 countries covering 90 per cent of the world s population.
+Low scores in health and education, relative to other countries, hold back the UK, according to the 2010 Legatum Prosperity Index, a survey of economy and wellbeing among 110 countries covering 90 per cent of the world s population.